jdorri/BART-news-summaries/readme.md

 ## Contributions

-This app was built in a matter of a few days, showing the power of modern APIs such as Hugging Face and Streamlit.
+This app was built in a matter of a few days for a Imperial-Royal Bank of Canada PhD interview project, showing the power of modern APIs such as Hugging Face and Streamlit.
 If you have an idea of how you'd like to improve it, feel free to contribute your changes.

 ## Screenshot